Ciénaga de Zapata National Park Tour - Photo 1

 • 7Good | 5 reviews

-On this trip from Varadero, you'll visit the Ciénaga de Zapata National Park, known for being the most important wetland of the insular Caribbean.
+On this trip from Varadero, you'll be taken to the Ciénaga de Zapata National Park, where we'll discover the most important wetland of the insular Caribbean.

 Description

-At the scheduled time, we will pick you up from your hotel in Varadero to begin this trip to the Ciénaga de Zapata National Park.
-You will explore one of the most amazing ecosystems in Latin America.
+At the scheduled time, we'll pick you up from your hotel in Varadero to begin this trip to the Ciénaga de Zapata National Park.

-After approximately 2 hours, we will reach the largest wetland in the insular Caribbean.
-Here, we will embark on a 2.5-kilometre hiking route to discover the rich nature of this area, which has been declared a Nature Reserve by UNESCO.
+After around 2 hours, we'll arrive at the largest wetland in the insular Caribbean.
+Once there, we'll begin a 2.5-kilometre hiking route to explore the rich nature in this unique area.
+This park has been declared a Nature Reserve by UNESCO.

-During the trip, we will observe the native mangroves, essential for coastline protection, and home to diverse wildlife, including 258 species of birds, 43 types of reptiles, and 15 mammals.
-We will provide insights about these fascinating creatures.
+During the trip, we'll observe mangroves, which are vital for coastal preservation and home to a wide variety of wildlife, including 258 species of birds, 43 types of reptiles, and 15 mammals.
+We will learn about these fascinating creatures.

-Next, we will take a break at La Cueva de los Peces Cenote on the Zapata Peninsula for a refreshing dip, followed by a typical Cuban lunch.
+Next, we'll take a break at La Cueva de los Peces Cenote on the Zapata Peninsula for a refreshing dip.
+Afterwards, a typical Cuban lunch will be provided.

-After lunch, we will visit Bernabé Garden to observe native and migratory birds.
-With some luck, we may spot Zapata wrens, St. Thomas hens, crested grebes, hummingbirds, long-tailed hawks, Cuban parakeets, marsh goats, herons, flamingos, and cranes.
+After the meal, we'll visit the Bernabé Garden to see native and migratory birds.
+With some luck, we may spot species such as Zapata wrens, St. Thomas hens, crested grebes, hummingbirds, long-tailed hawks, Cuban parakeets, marsh goats, herons, flamingos, and cranes.

 Included